xixianykus/mk/content/blog/my-sites.md

 summary: "A list of some of my random sites"
 tags: [Netlify]
 css:
-- ".my-sites {columns: 15ch 3}"
+- ".my-sites ul {columns: 25ch 2; list-style-type: none; padding: 0; margin: 0; }"
+- ".my-sites li {margin-bottom: 1em}"
 ---

-OK some broken links here marked with stars.
+OK a list of sites ranging from the puerile and pointles to purposeful and professional.
+The odd broken links here marked with stars.
 Some need fixing, some deleting.
 But anyway...

 {{< my-sites >}}